kristinabog/eu-kite-spots/README.md

 Note:
 Original plan was to implement a google maps API that will show all spots on a map on the spots template and on the country pages displaying all the spots per country.
-But because of a lot of unsuccesfull attempts trying to find solutions on how to implement google masp API and connect it to the mongoDB Database, I decided to leave this out for this project.
+But because of a lot of unsuccesfull attempts trying to find solutions on how to implement google maps API and connect it to the mongoDB Database, I decided to leave this out for this project.

 ### Existing Features